tomisstanding/Project-3/README.md

 ### Technologies Used

-Our stack implemented consisted of Node.js and Express on the backend, and React on the front end.
+This project was the perfect chance to implement Node.js and Express on the backend, with React, HTML/CSS and Javascript on the front end.
 We used a few different middlewares and different dependencies including but not limited to:

     "bcrypt": "^1.0.2",
     "body-parser": "^1.17.1",